Key Takeaways

 Asset Protection

-Assets placed in the Bypass Trust (Trust B) are generally shielded from creditors and legal claims against the surviving spouse.
-This protection remains intact even if the surviving spouse remarries, ensuring that the assets are preserved for the trust beneficiary designated by the first spouse to die.
+Assets placed in the Bypass Trust (Trust B) are generally protected from creditors and legal claims against the surviving spouse.
+This protection typically continues even if the surviving spouse remarries, helping preserve assets for the intended beneficiaries.

 Preservation of Assets for Future Generations